sealed_languages 3.0.1 copy "sealed_languages: ^3.0.1" to clipboard

 • fromName - returns a language instance if the value matches the provided name.

-and (thanks to sealed nature of the class) functional-style like methods: whenOrNull, maybeWhen, when, map, maybeMap and is* boolean getters.
-You can also find a lot of common method you may know from Dart ecosystem - toString overrides, copyWith, toJson, etc. Also a compile time const, tree-shakable, code maps (for a 0(1) access time code mapping), list and much more.
+You can also find many common methods you may know from Dart ecosystem - toString overrides, copyWith, toJson, compareTo, etc. Also, a compile-time const, tree-shakable, code maps (for O(1)-time code look-ups), list, and much more.

-Translations: Use maybeTranslation() or translation() methods to get translations for specific locale.
+Translations: Use maybeCommonNameFor() or commonNameFor() methods to get translations for specific locale.

 Getting started #